 Many women are prepared for the possibility that their perineum may tear or they may need an episiotomy during childbirth in order to safely deliver their baby.
 However, perineal tearing and episiotomies can be disastrous for the mother.

-If you have suffered a serious injury due to an episiotomy or perineal tearing and you are interested in learning more about what legal options may be available to you during this difficult time in your life, contact a qualified Kentucky birth injury lawyer at Wilt and Associates, PLLC.
+If you have suffered a serious injury due to an episiotomy or perineal tearing and you are interested in learning more about what legal options may be available to you during this difficult time in your life, contact a qualified Kentucky birth injury lawyer at Wilt Injury Lawyers.

 Read on to learn more about what kinds of mistakes cause perineal tearing and episiotomy injuries and who may be brought to justice when you suffer harm due to an episiotomy or perineal tear gone wrong.